The Paperwork

 Personal ID number

 Your personal ID number (kennitala) is your key to Icelandic society.
-Kennitala numbers are widely used and are not secretive, like social security numbers in the USA.
+Kennitala numbers are widely used and are not as secretive as social security numbers in the USA.
 Composed of ten digits, the first six digits are your birthday, and the last digit will be 9 if you were born before 2000 and 0 if you were born after 2000.
-From joining a gym, tax returns to banking, you will be asked for your kennitala.
+From joining a gym, tax returns, to banking, you will be asked for your kennitala.

 Apply for your kennitala at Registers Iceland (Þjóðskrá).
-You must present yourself in person with valid ID at Þjóðskrá to apply for a kennitala.
-A kennitala will be essential for signing a legal contract in Iceland, both for your job and for your housing.
-The application process takes about 10 days, and the requirements differ depending on your nationality.
+You must present yourself in person at Þjóðskrá with a valid ID to apply for a kennitala.
+A kennitala is essential for signing a legal contract in Iceland, both for your job and your housing.
+The application process takes about 10 days, and the requirements vary by nationality.
 Registers Iceland (Þjóðskrá) provides the necessary information.

 System ID number

-A system ID number (Utangarðskennitala) can be useful for people staying 3-6 months in Iceland.
+A system ID number (Utangarðskennitala) can be useful for people staying in Iceland for 3-6 months.
 Your company can apply for you, but this will not give you any rights in Iceland, for example, health insurance.
 If you intend to work in Iceland, you should apply for a kennitala, even if you are staying for less than half a year.
 You can open a bank account with a system ID number.
 It is usually used by companies that are importing workers from abroad for a specific project.
 Most commonly for work in construction, such as builders, electricians, plumbers, etc.

-You will find more information about postings in Iceland through the Directorate of Labour.
+You will find more information about employers' rights and obligations in Iceland on the Administration of Occupational Safety and Health.

 Nordic nationals

 Moving between the Nordic countries is easy.
-Nordic nationals simply have to register their move to Iceland and if they intend to stay for more than six months.
+Nordic nationals must register their move to Iceland if they intend to stay for more than six months.

 Here is the form from Registers Iceland that you must fill out to move from another Nordic country to Iceland.
-Bring the form and your passports to National Registers Iceland and hand it in in-person (all members of the family must be present).
-Further details.
+Bring the form and your passports to the National Registers of Iceland and submit them in person (all family members must be present).

 Read here for more information on Nordic co-operation.